Watch Out for Cybercriminals Looking to Scam Eager Online Job Seekers With Empty Promises

 Run for the hills if you're asked for money

 If a company tries to charge you for anything as part of the employment process, stop dealing with them immediately.
 Legitimate companies won't charge you for background checks, direct deposit authorizations, or other services supposedly related to the job.
 They won't ask for money upfront, even if they promise to reimburse it later as a sign that you are genuinely interested in the job.
 What's more, a company will not send you a check, which they later claim was for too large of an amount, before asking you to send the difference back (before their check bounces).

 Gift cards are a red flag

 If anyone is asking you to pay money via a prepaid debit card or gift card, you're dealing with a scam.
 No legitimate company or government agency will ever ask for a payment this way.
 So if someone is asking you to pay by prepaid debit card or a gift card, stop what you are doing and don't respond anymore.
 Once you give a prepaid debit card or gift card number to a scammer, it's gone forever and there's no way to get it back.
 The same goes for wire transfers.

 Your Sensitive Info is valuable

-Guard your personal information.
+Protect your personal information.
 Job scammers may ask for your Social Security Number (SSN), saying they need it to run a background check.
 Don't provide your SSN to a potential employer until or unless you've checked out the company thoroughly and know the job is legitimate.
 Never agree to email your SSN or other sensitive personal information.
-Email is not a secure way to share this information.
+Email is not a secure way to share any kind of sensitive information.